 In Holliston, a lot of people use the train to get to work every day though Holliston is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The people who call Holliston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holliston residents report their race to be White, followed by Asian.
-Important ancestries of people in Holliston include Italian, English, German, and French Canadian.
+Important ancestries of people in Holliston include Irish, Italian, English, German, and French Canadian.